md2docx/md2docx-plugin-template/README.md

 This template is based on [Turborepo Template](https://github.com/react18-tools/turborepo-template/).
 But this one is optimized for md2docx plugins.
 It includes pre-configured unit-tests (in most cases, you don't event need to update any of the unit tests), a lot of extra stuff provided by the turborepo-template is removed, and comes with dependencies and scripts optimized for md2docx plugin development.

-To get started, simply click on the `"Use this template"` button to create a new repository based on this template, \*\*update [`sripts/rebrand.config.json`](./scripts/rebrand.config.json) if required, and install dependencies(Will automatically trigger rebrand.js).
-Customize it according to your requirements for your next JavaScript/TypeScript/React/Next.js library or project.
+To get started, simply click on the `"Use this template"` button to create a new repository based on this template, and install dependencies.
+Customize it according to your requirements for your next md2docx plugin.

 For detailed instructions and a checklist, please refer to [TODO.md](./TODO.md).